Brenthubbard/TapRoom/README.md

 ## Project Description

 This project allows the user to add Keg information to a Keg ticket and load that to a list that can be reviewed.
+Also the used is able to subtract pints from the total number in the keg.

 ## Available Scripts